f5devcentral/f5-agility-labs-dns/docs/_static/lab1.rst

    .. image:: /_static/www_properties.png

 #.
-Connect to https://bigip1.site1.example.com and list the virtual server (**203.0.113.9**).
-   Use Internet Explorer Browser on the jumpbox to log in via the GUI, or use Putty for SSH to get a shell.
-Note, the status of the BIG-IP might be either active or standby.
+Connect to https://bigip1.site1.example.com and list the virtual server (**203.0.113.9**).Use Internet Explorer Browser on the jumpbox to log in via the GUI, or use Putty for SSH to get a shell.

 GUI username = **admin/admin**